Java Clean Architecture Masterclass

 Spring AI MCP documentation

 Spring AI MCP extends the MCP Java SDK with Spring Boot integration, providing both client and server starters.
+The MCP Annotations - provides annotation-based method handling for MCP servers and clients in Java.
+The MCP Security - provides comprehensive OAuth 2.0 and API key-based security support for Model Context Protocol implementations in Spring AI.
 Bootstrap your AI applications with MCP support using Spring Initializer.

 Development